rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 - **FisherFaces**
 - **LBPH**

 The OpenCV library has been used in the experiments carried out.
 A model has been created for each of the three face recognition procedures described above, based on previously detected faces.
 For the detected face, a prediction of the most similar being from the training set is generated, associated with a confidence factor.
-This factor is different for each procedure, so a threshold (thres-hold) has been used to classify a prediction as "unknown" in case it is exceeded, being 4500 in Eigenfaces, 450 in Fisherfaces and 70 in LBP.
+This factor is different for each procedure, so a threshold has been used to classify a prediction as "unknown" in case it is exceeded, being 4500 in Eigenfaces, 450 in Fisherfaces and 70 in LBP.
 The three options coincide in frequent recognition errors in images with an environment and illumination unequal to those of the training set.
 In addition, numerous samples of each person are needed to train the patterns, so it takes too much memory and the model takes too long to create.
 Therefore, these techniques do not provide the necessary reliability and speed.

 <h3 id="fr2"> <i> detect_faces.py </i></h3>